OmerIed/Generating-CVs/README.md

 - `lab_model_training.ipynb`: This notebook contains the code for training the T5-small model.
 It utilizes HuggingFace's Trainer interface, showcasing the process of model fine-tuning and preparation for the CV generation task.

-- `preproccesing_pack`: A collection of utility functions that aid in handling various data types.
+- `preproccesing_pack.py`: A collection of utility functions that aid in handling various data types.
 These functions are crucial for converting raw data into a structured format suitable for our machine learning pipeline.

 - `scraping.py`: Utilizes BrightData's platform for scraping job postings from LinkedIn.
 This script is essential for gathering the real-world data that fuels our project, ensuring a rich and diverse dataset for training and evaluation.